a big worldwide "Pokemon" related announcement earlier in the month, one which would be revealed

 - Five already seemed like a good enough number to end generations on anyway.

 go from there?
 If you go back to the formula of the previous generations (stopping the villain's plans before winning your last badge, heading to victory road, beating your rival again, facing the Elite Four and the Champion, and getting in the Hall of Fame.
 The credits roll - The End), that would be taking some major steps backwards, which would disappoint the fans who've been spoiled by the escalation and prominence of the plot in these games.
 On the other hand, if you keep doing what this generation did (having the evil team's story be prominent all the way to the end, with the baddies attacking the league, a legendary Pokemon faced down, and the main villain as the final boss.
 The credits roll - The End), it cheapens the Team Plasma story considerably and becomes a new formula in of itself.
 It will stop surprising and impressing players.
-Actually, "Black and White 2" shows this well.
-In it, you defeat Ghetsis and thwart Team Plasma after you've won your last badge (which is what should have happened with Team Galactic!) and then you head for the Unova League to face your rival, the Elite Four, and Champion Iris as the final boss before you get in the Hall of Fame, the credit roll -The End.
+(Actually, "Black and White 2" shows this well - in it, you defeat Ghetsis and thwart Team Plasma after you've won your last badge, which is what should have happened with Team Galactic. and then you head for the Unova League to face your rival, the Elite Four, and Champion Iris as the final boss before you get in the Hall of Fame, the credit roll -The End.
 Sounds like a step back, right?
 But suppose Ghetsis had been the final boss again?
-That would be TACKY.
-The best way to have handled this would have been (alongside packaging the sequel as just "Pokemon Grey Version" where you could choose a "Black" mode or "White" mode) to give the player freedom to choose which ending they wanted first: the league end, or the Plasma end.
-That way, everyone's satisfied.
-That Gamefreak couldn't do that shows the limitations of the games as they are now, and why continuing probably isn't such a good idea at all.
+That would be TACKY.)
+The best way to have handled this would have been packaging the sequel as just "Pokemon Grey Version" where you could choose a "Black" mode or "White" mode depending on what game you last played.
+That Gamefreak couldn't do that shows the limitations of the games as they are right now, and why continuing on instead of revamping the series probably isn't such a good idea at all.

 So...what about Generation VI?
 What are the signs that indicate it might suck ass?
 Well for starters, there's the titles of the new games.
 "Pokemon X" and "Pokemon Y".